AZCoder018/Bamazon/README.md

 #### __WHAT DOES THIS APP DO?__

 Bamazon is an Amazon-like storefront CLI node application which utilizes a MySQL database to keep track of orders and store inventory.
 This version of Bamazon has the 'Customer View' feature.
 'Customer View' provides the customer with a price list of items currently in Bamazon inventory; takes in orders from customers; depletes stock from the store's inventory when an order is placed; and informs the customer of the total cost of the order.
-The MySQL database is updated when orders are successfully placed;
+The MySQL database is updated when orders are successfully placed.

 #### __HOW DO YOU GET STARTED?__